 Ecosystem Considerations

 Operational Update: The Ecosystem Considerations for POP are unchanged.
 The reader is referred to the last full assessment (Hulson et al., 2021) for the entirety of this section, which has been summarized below.
-The Fishery Impacts on the Ecocystem and GOA Rockfish Economic Performance Report for 2020 have been removed from this document.
+The Fishery Impacts on the Ecosystem and GOA Rockfish Economic Performance Report for 2020 have been removed from this document.

 In general, a determination of ecosystem considerations for POP is hampered by the lack of biological and habitat information.